EatDinner/EatDinner/README.md

 ### Hi there 👋, I am Moo-sung Park
-#### I am iOS interactive developer.
+#### I am interactive iOS developer.

+I’m a UX focused developer with a passion for clean code, user friendly graphical interfaces, and developing easy to use UI-infrastructure.
 I want to create an enjoyable user experience with technology.
-I enjoy and love doing development with user experience in mind.

 - Skills: Swift / Objective-C / Python / Node.js / R